What do Soccer Coaches Look for in Tryouts?

 What do Soccer Coaches Look for at Tryouts?

-The following factors are all a good indication of what skills and traits soccer coaches look for during tryouts.
+The following skills and traits are what soccer coaches look for during tryouts.
 Although these are some of the general skills that can help you stand out, the main thing soccer coaches will look for is for a specific player to fit their current team.

-Coaches are always looking for players who can complement the strengths and weaknesses of their current roster, whether it’s filling a specific position or adding depth to the team.
-This means that getting signed through a trial is not all about how good you are, that is a huge factor of course, but it’s also about how well you align with the club’s and coach’s vision and the team’s dynamics.
+Coaches are always looking for players who can complement the strengths and weaknesses of their current roster, whether by filling a specific position or adding depth.
+This means that getting signed through a trial is not all about how good you are; that is a huge factor, of course, but it’s also about how well you align with the club’s and coach’s vision and the team’s dynamics.

-For example, if the best player at a trial is a striker, but that team already has a main striker and backups the chances of that player getting signed might be lower than the third best player at the trial, who for example is a solid central midfielder and the team is currently in need of a central midfielder.
+For example, if the best player at a trial is a striker, but that team already has a main striker and backups, the chances of that player getting signed might be lower than the third-best player at the trial, who, for example, is a very good central midfielder and the team is currently in desperate need of a central midfielder.

-This is when luck meets preparation because you have to make sure that the stars align and that you are ready to take that opportunity when it actually comes up.
-To learn more about each characteristic click on the blog for each one and learn how to improve it.
+This is when luck meets preparation: you have to make sure you are ready to take that opportunity when it actually comes up.

 Talent